- Department of Surgery

 - Department of Biomedical Engineering

 Dr. Aijun Wang is a Chancellor's Fellow, Professor of Surgery and of Biomedical Engineering at the University of California, Davis (UC Davis).
 He is the Vice Chair for Translational Research, Innovation and Entrepreneurship for the Department of Surgery, Co-Director of the Surgical Bioengineering Laboratory, and Dean's Fellow in Entrepreneurship at the UC Davis School of Medicine.
 He is also a Principal Investigator at the Institute for Pediatric Regenerative Medicine (IPRM) / Shriners Hospitals Pediatric Research Center, Northern California.

 Dr. Wang received his Ph.D. in biology from Tsinghua University, Beijing, China, and underwent postdoctoral training at the UC Berkeley Department of Bioengineering and Berkeley Stem Cell Center, with a postdoctoral fellowship from California Institute for Regenerative Medicine (CIRM).
 He has been a faculty member of UC Davis since 2012.

 Dr. Wang's research focuses on developing tools and technologies that combine molecular, cellular, tissue and biomaterial engineering to promote regeneration and restore function.
 The Wang Group engineers and develops stem cells, extracellular vesicles/nanomedicine and extracellular matrix/biomaterial scaffolds for the treatment of surgical conditions and diseases.
-The Wang Lab also aims to establish new experimental and naturally-occurring disease models to evaluate regenerative products for accelerated translational application.
+The Wang Lab develops and utilizes experimental and naturally-occurring disease models to evaluate regenerative products for accelerated translational application.
 The Wang Lab also produces clinical-grade stem cell products, carries out investigational new drug (IND)-enabling studies required by the U.S. Food and Drug Administration (FDA) for clinical applications, and conducts human clinical trials.